octycs/norm-stroke/README.md

 All characters were automatically extracted from this SVG and converted into an SVG font that can be used for example with the [Hershey-Text](https://wiki.evilmadscientist.com/Hershey_Text) plugin for [Inkscape](https://inkscape.org/).

+There are also versions available that are converted into TrueType, OpenType and UFO using [FontForge](https://fontforge.org/).
+For TrueType/OpenType, contours are always closed.
+These files are therefore slightly modified ("pseudoclosed"), so that the endpoints of intentionally closed contours are minimally shifted apart.
+This way they can be used in software that allows to remove closing segments while still appearing visually closed when used with a finite stroke width.

 Included are all a total of 323 characters plus space.
 The following characters from the above SVG are not part of this first version, as I couldn't find the corresponding Unicode codepoints or they can only be represented using combining diacritic marks:

 ![excluded chars](excluded.png)